imebcr/DziriServe/README.md

 # 3. What visitors are trying to achieve?

 ## Key tasks and motivations:
+Visitors to dziriserve fall into two main categories: clients and workers.
+Each group has distinct goals and objectives when they visit our site:

+** Clients:

+- Find Services: Clients visit dziriserve to find the specific services they need.
+Whether it's building construction, learning opportunities, or any other service.
+- Ease of use: Customers prefer to use our website to request services because of its ease of use.
+They do not have to move around or make an effort.
+They can just request the service from their homes.
+- Discover Services: Visitors explore the platform to discover various services offered by professionals.

+** Workers:

+- Find Job Opportunities: Workers who visit dziriserve are seeking job opportunities in their respective fields.
+- Connect with Peers: Visitors use HERAFY to connect with professionals in their industry, share knowledge, and build professional relationships.
+- Enhance Reputation: They use the platform to build a positive online reputation and gain credibility in their industry.

 ## List of reasons why people visit the HERAFY website:
+* Job Searching
+* Finding Freelance Work
+* Hiring Skilled Workers
+* Posting Job Listings
+* Networking and Professional Connections
+* Discovering Various Services
+* Project Management and Collaboration
 # 4. What information visitors need to acheive their goals?

 ### Will visitors be familiar with your subject area / brand or do you need to introduce yourself?